lokkhesh24/Ascent-Alert/README.markdown

 - Slope and radius are now dynamically calculated using latitude and longitude, constrained within realistic ranges (5-20 degrees for slope, 20-100 meters for radius).
 - The login and registration system now uses a SQLite database with hashed passwords for improved security.
 - The loading page speedometer and tips are now displayed without a background box for a cleaner look.
+- The Safety Predictor provides a KML file to view ghat road locations in 3D using Google Earth, which is free and requires no payment or signup.
+- Voice input is supported for all fields on the Safety Predictor page using the Web Speech API.
+For best results, use Chrome or Edge.
+You may need to allow microphone permissions when prompted.
 - The dashboard page requires the dataset to have columns like `Location`, `Casualties`, `Time`, `Road Condition`, `Weather Condition`, and optionally `Cause`.
 If `Cause` is missing, the app simulates it for demonstration.
 - The model is trained using a variety of advanced ML models (Random Forest, XGBoost, CatBoost, SVM, and Neural Network).
 The best model is selected based on cross-validation accuracy.
 - Ghat road names are shortened to the first word (e.g., "Khar" for "Khardung La Pass, Ladakh") across the application for consistency.